ppkantorski/Tetris-Overlay/README.md

 # Tetris Overlay (HOS 16.0.0+)

-An Ultrahand-enhanced Tesla overlay that brings the classic Tetris gameplay to the overlay menu.
+An Ultrahand-enhanced Tesla overlay that brings classic Tetris gameplay to the overlay menu.
 This overlay allows for in-menu gameplay with dynamic UI elements, saving and loading of game state, and high score tracking.

 [![Screenshot_1](.pics/screenshot_1.png)](https://gbatemp.net/threads/tetris-overlay.661021/)